kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   HTTP/HTTPS
   </summary>

-You can prepend a section `username:password@` to the hostname in the URL to define basic authentication crdentials, for example:
+You can prepend a section `username:password@` to the hostname in the URL to define basic authentication credentials.
+For example:
 ```
 https://admin:secretPassword@repository.addons.com/index.yaml
 ```